 Such a decision will normally be made by 5:30 a.m. of the emergency day.

-University Communications will notify those who have signed up for emergency alerts of campus closures via the text messaging service.
+Strategic Relations and Communications will notify those who have signed up for emergency alerts of campus closures via the text messaging service.
 Individuals may sign up for this service at alerts.colorado.edu.
 In case of emergency, please go to www.colorado.edu for detailed information.